On this page, we will provide you with a cognitive therapy for depression worksheet that will help you manage the symptoms of depression.

 Cognitive therapy is more action-based compared to other approaches that are theory-based.
 The cognitive therapy worksheet will therefore provide you with a framework to identify negative and irrational patterns of thinking causing depression, rectify them and change the way you think.
-You will use the exercises on this worksheet as homework for your sessions so that you can gain confidence in dealing with depressive thoughts on your own.
+You will use the exercises on this worksheet as homework for your sessions so that you can gain confidence in dealing with depressive thoughts.

 Instructions on how to use the Cognitive Therapy worksheet.

-To use the worksheet, go through the table, record your depression activating events and fill the rest of the table using the prompts on each column.
+To use the worksheet, fill in the table with the information asked on each column.

 You can download this worksheet here.